MooersLab/latex-emacs/README.md

 ## Why Emacs?

-Many Emacs and package developers have developed a suite of packages over the past several decades to aid the writing of LaTeX documents.
+Over the past several decades, many Emacs and package developers have developed a suite of packages to aid the writing of LaTeX documents.
 These features support efficient editing of LaTeX documents.

 In addition, you can extend Emacs with the Emacs Lisp programming language.